-developing and applying species distribution models, with emphasis on the integration between mechanistic and correlative models;
+Developing and applying species distribution models, with emphasis on the integration between mechanistic and correlative models;

-Carry-over effects (COEs) occur when processes in one season influence the success (generally defined as a component of fitness) of an individual in the following season.
-A particular subset of COEs is represented by the development of phenotypes in response to early environment (i.e., in fish between the egg stage and the first stages of independent life).
-A number of studies have demonstrated trade-offs between early life conditions and fitness in adulthood, but the development of testable mechanistic models has been slowed by the complexity of these phenomena, as multiple drivers and factors may interact to modify their severity.
-Early availability of resources seems to induce a plastic response in body growth trajectories of organisms, which become relatively fixed later in life.
+Carry-over effects (COEs) occur when processes in one season influence the some component of an individual's fitness in the following season(s).
+A particular subset of COEs is the development of phenotypes in response to the environment that they experienced early in life (i.e., in fish between the egg stage and the first stages of independent life).
+A number of studies have demonstrated trade-offs between early life conditions and fitness in adulthood, but the development of testable mechanistic models has been limited by the complexity of these phenomena, since the interaction between multiple drivers and factors may alter the trajectory of COEs.
+Early availability of resources seems to induce a plastic response in the body growth of organisms, which become relatively fixed later in life.

 Understanding how COEs influence the fitness of individuals and how they interact with density‑dependent processes will strongly contribute to our understanding of population dynamics in animal systems, with implications for conservation and management.